This article may contain affiliate links. For full information, please see our disclaimer page

 Athens at a Glance

-For ships docking in Piraeus Port for Athens, it is about 10km into Athens city centre.
+For ships docking in Athens Port, it is about 10km into Athens city centre.
 For a city with so much culture and myth, Athens is still very modern.
 Certainly, there are ancient monuments and churches tucked between grungy looking apartment blocks and the Parthenon looms into view around nearly every corner.
 But don’t come to the Greek capital expecting a living postcard.
 With an urban population of over three million people, this is a hectic, 24-hour city.

 However, the greek way of life still pervades everywhere.
 Life is lived mostly outdoors in neighbourhood squares, tavernas and cafes.
 People talk to each other from balcony to balcony, where washing lines flap with laundry amidst the hustle and bustle of city noise.
 There is an inherent friendliness and irrepressible energy to the Greek people that makes Athens so unique.